javalin/website/_posts/tutorials/2018-09-02-jetty-session-handling-java.md

 When the Jetty server restarts all of the sessions are cleared.
 Restarts can happen for example if you're making changes on localhost, or if you're deploying a new version of your app to your cloud provider.

+**Please note:** In order for Jetty to successfully persist your sessions, all objects in your session attributes must implement the `Serializable` interface.
+This is usually as simple as adding `implements Serializable` to your classes.

 ### Persisting to the file system
 The simplest way to persist a `Session` is to store the `Session`s as files on the file system.
 This can be done using a `FileSessionDataStore`.